HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Change: Freelance NPC factions are no longer useless; if you are of high enough reputation with a Freelance faction, they will shoot ANY of your enemies, regardless of the legality.
 -- Change: If fighting NPCs near the landscape in NPC Arena 1, they will now try to steer clear of the landscape instead of just heading straight into it.
 -- Addition: 10 previously un-used voice variations for NPCs, boosting the amount of different voices in Freelancer to 17.
--- Addition: AI Bots (BETA) - 23 selectable AI companions (or create your own companion bot from an existing player!) that can be enabled for solo or co-operative play; they will accompany you where-ever your travels take you, and attack any NPC with a hostile reputation to you.
+-- Addition: AI Bots (BETA) - 23 selectable AI companions (or create your own companion bot from an existing player!) that can be enabled for solo or co-operative play; they will accompany you wherever your travels take you, and attack any NPC with a hostile reputation to you.
 You are given four wingmen "slots" - you may assign a bot to each slot, allowing configurable squads of 1 to 4 bots.
 -- Addition: Freelance NPCs now fly player-flown stations as well.
 The chance of one being encountered is rare, however expect to see a mobile station from time to time now.
 -- Bugfix: Fixed missing a missing Ioncross hashcode for the cool green spinning thingies on certain stations.
 -- Bugfix: The pilotable Willard Research Station had only 7 guns instead of 8, and its docking bay doors were in-operable.
 Fixed.